JonathanHorowitzCB/citrusbyte.github.io/_drafts/2014-10-21-xcode-plugins.markdown

 #### Testing

 Nothing like the feeling of a good battery of tests that exercise your code while moving internal pieces around.
-Rudimentary `XCTest` with the help of `dispatch_groups` to help asynchronous code testing was all I needed to have a good coverage of the plugin.
+Common usage of `XCTest` with the help of `dispatch_groups` to help asynchronous code testing was all I needed to have a good coverage of the plugin.

 #### Background threads

 Doing heavy stuff like reading project files all at once could really bring Xcode UX to his knees.
 So try to make use of `GCD` and `NSOperationQueues` when doing non-UI stuff.
-But don\'t try to paralleize too much if you\'re not careful, since creating lot of threads to then kill them is not a cheap resource.
+But don\'t try to parallelize too much without paying good attention, since creating lot of threads to then kill them is not a cheap resource.
 In my case, I created a NSOperationQueue with controlled concurrency for each project you have in the workspace, that allows to do the indexing of classes/protocols in the background without interrupting the UI thread.

 #### Profile

 Profile CPU and memory, even the Xcode gauges that give some hint of memory and cpu peaks are useful while debugging.
-I measured indexing times with `- (NSTimeInterval)timeIntervalSinceDate:(NSDate *)anotherDate;` and then optimized the implementation in order to reduce it.
+I measured indexing times with `- (NSTimeInterval)timeIntervalSinceDate:(NSDate *)anotherDate;` and then optimized the implementation in order to reduce times.
 And guess where 80% of the time was spent: I/O. Just checking for file existence was much more time consuming than matching a regexp in a good sized header.
 I/O can still be a bottleneck even with our fancy SSDs.

 #### Use Autorelease Pools